-A further description of our responsibilities for the audit of the financial statements is included in the appendix of this auditor's report on the next page.
+A further description of our responsibilities for the audit of the financial statements is included in appendix of this auditor's report on the next page.
 This description forms part of our auditor's report.

-Amstelveen, 6 May 2020

-KPMG Accountants N.V.
+Amstelveen, 20 April 2021 KPMG Accountants N.V.

-M.L.M.
-Kesselaer RA
+F.A.M.
+Croiset van Uchelen RA